mczyzj/pestr/cran-comments.md

 * Microsoft Windows Server 2019 10.0.17763 (on github actions) R 4.0.3 R 3.6.3

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs, WARNINGs.
+There was one NOTE on win-builder regarding 'checking CRAN incoming feasibility'.

 ## Downstream dependencies
 This is first submission, so there are no downstream dependencies.